advaitnaresh/MPC/README.md

 * The origin would be the y=0 point and our initial point would be defined by the state parameters.
 * The rover would have a velocity which would be defined as vcosΘ and vsinΘ.
 The MPC controller will try to optimise the thrust by providing the most optimal thrust to our problem.

+# Learning- Based MPC

+* This is a different section of MPC, where the model learns based on the repetitive execution of the code.
+* The constraints are pre-feeded to the model.
+The model then performs MPC optimisations on the datasets once , then it optimises the datasets even more as the laps go on.
+* There is an entire team dedicated to make this possible in racing.
+* Their video can be found here - https://youtu.be/aCDPwZZm9C4